leonardocaloi/n8n-python-coder/README.md

 ## Getting Started

 - This project requires a **Unix-based** system with **Docker** and **Docker-compose** installed.
-- Additionally, you should have the **NGINX Proxy Manager** installed and configured on your system.
+- Additionally, if you don't have the **NGINX Proxy Manager** installed and configured on your system, you will need to set it up before proceeding.
+You can refer to this [link](https://github.com/leonardocaloi/nginx-proxy-manager) for instructions on how to install and configure the reverse proxy on your server.

 > **Note:** The `n8n`, `code-server`, and the `nginx` should all be part of the same `proxy_manager` network.
 These services, exposed on ports `5678` and `8443` respectively, integrate seamlessly within this network.
 After generating SSL certificates for the domains associated with `n8n` and `code-server`, the proxy hosts should be configured as `http://n8n:5678` and `http://code-server:8443`, respectively.